PhoenixPan/PracticalDataScience/MapReduceOnAWS.md

 ## Meet mrjob

-[mrjob](https://pythonhosted.org/mrjob/index.html) is a python library to write Hadoop MapReduce programs.
-Although we can also use no library with simple sys.in, mrjob is more integrated and allows us to run and debug locally.
+[mrjob](https://pythonhosted.org/mrjob/index.html) is a ad-hoc library for python programs to operate on Hadoop MapReduce.
+We will use mrjob library to write our program for Hadoop MapReduce.
+Although we can also use no library with simple sys.in, mrjob is more integrated and allows us to run and debug locally (also allows us to disply the result in Jupyter).
 Each mrjob has to have at least one mapper, one combiner(shuffle), and one reducer, included in one or multiple "steps".

 Below is a simple example using mrjob to implement the "apple-pan" example we described above.

 ```
 %%file wordcount.py